-- Your compiler (executable) must be called kitty. - Behavior of your compiler: - Your compiler must read from stdin. - In the final part, only correct assembler code may be written to stdout. - If the compilation succeeds, the compiler must return zero. - If an error occurs during compilation, then - \ nothing should be written to stdout, - \ an error message should be written to stderr, and - \ a value different from zero must be returned. - It is recommended that the beginning of each phase of the compilation is announced on stderr. - Behavior of the code your compiler produces: - Only write statements may write to stdout and it should write its integer or boolean argument followed by a newline. - If no error occurs, the code must return zero. - If an error occurs (that you catch), the code must return a value different from zero.
+• Your compiler (executable) must be called compiler.

+- Behavior of your compiler: - Your compiler must read from stdin. - In the final part, only correct assembler code may be written to stdout. - If the compilation succeeds, the compiler must return zero. - If an error occurs during compilation, then - nothing should be written to stdout, - an error message should be written to stderr, and - a value different from zero must be returned. - It is recommended that the beginning of each phase of the compilation is announced on stderr. - Behavior of the code your compiler produces: - The code produced must be X86 Assembly/GAS Syntax, compilable with gcc -m64. - Only write statements may write to stdout and it should write its integer or boolean argument followed by a newline. - If no error occurs, the code must return zero. - If an error occurs (that you catch), the code must return a value different from zero.
 If you write an error message, it must go to stderr.